Ariana Afghan Airlines Flight 701: Investigation and cause

 Investigators found the cause of the crash was pilot error by the captain.
 His decision to land at Gatwick was an "error of judgment" brought about by the "deceptive nature" of the weather conditions, which were very difficult—although this itself did not cause the accident.
 Instead, failure to extend the flaps in the correct sequence and at an appropriate speed caused the aircraft to fall below its glide slope, roll to the right in a nose-high attitude, and crash.

 The accident report noted that YA-FAR had a full and "serviceable" instrument panel, a working VHF omnidirectional radio range (VOR) system and Instrument landing system (ILS) equipment.
 "Satisfactory and routine" communication between air traffic control and the aircraft was noted, and the cockpit voice recorder was recovered.
 There was also a flight recorder unit in the rear of the fuselage, and this was recovered on 6 January and its contents analysed.

-The Captain's decision to fly to London rather than remain at Frankfurt was not criticised: he could have landed at Heathrow and Stansted, where the weather was clear, instead of Gatwick if he felt conditions were too bad, and the aircraft could even return to Germany if necessary.
+The Captain's decision to fly to London rather than remain at Frankfurt was not criticised: he could have landed at Heathrow or Stansted, where the weather was clear, instead of Gatwick if he felt conditions were too bad, and the aircraft could even return to Germany if necessary.
 By the time the aircraft approached Gatwick, the runway visual range was 100 m according to the latest weather report at 2350 on 4 January, and was not expected to improve that night; furthermore, this reading was confirmed at 0123 and 0127.
 At the time, British-registered aircraft were not allowed to land at an airport at a time when its runway visual range was lower than its "declared minimum" (Gatwick's was 1/2 mi), but foreign aircraft had their own rules and were not subject to British legislation.
 Ariana Afghan Airlines pilots were instructed not to land when the runway visual range was lower than an airport's declared minimum (although this was not prohibited by law), but they could use their judgment on whether to descend to critical height (200 ft for this aircraft) and then attempt a landing.

 Captain Nowroz "decided that since patchy fog shifts quickly he would make an approach with a view to landing at Gatwick".
 The accident report stated that because he was relying principally on visual indications as he came in to land, he may have been distracted from his flight-deck duties; and patchy fog in otherwise clear conditions has been known to severely affect the sighting of visual references, sometimes leading to "disastrous errors of judgment".